jreades/sds_env/virtualbox/README.md

 The following steps allow you to select a folder on the host that will be accessible from the VM.

-1. Right click on the `gdsbox` image and left-click on "Settings"
+1. Right click on the Virtual Machine in VirtualBox and left-click on "Settings"
 2. Go to the "Shared Folders" tab
 3. Click on the button that has a folder with a + sign icon.
 If you hover your mouse it will read "Add new shared folder" in the top right
 4. Click on "Folder Path" and select "Other" from the folder path dropdown
 5. Point to the folder you want to share with the VM
 6. Use "notebooks" (or similar) under the "Folder Name" box
 7. Leave "Mount point" blank and make sure "Read-only" is *not* checked
+8. Click OK.

+### Display

+Finally, it's useful to enable the Display Adapter fully for contemporary machines:

+1. Right click on the Virtual Machine in VirtualBox and left-click on "Displays"
+2. Select the "Screen" tab.
+3. Increase the Video Memory to, say, 16MB
+4. Change the Graphics Controller to "VMSVGA"
+5. Click OK.

 ## Running the VM